mesa-summer-school-2023/mesa-school-bugnet/docs/maxilab.rst

 Exercise 2
 --------
 The first step is to compute the two integrals in Eq~(\ref{eq:I}).
-For the Brunt-V\"ais\"al\"a frequency, we need to first ensure it is zero in convective regions and so we compute a new array with all elements ``\geq 0``.
+For the Brunt-V\"ais\"al\"a frequency, we need to first ensure it is zero in convective regions and so we compute a new array with all elements ``> 0``.
 A new array of a variable length is defined as follows,

 .. code:: fortran